xAPI-vle/moodle-logstore_xapi/docs/installation.md

 13. Enable the "logstore_xapi" plugin.

 *Note that the above example LRS endpoint, username, and password utilise the [demo LRS](http://demo.learninglocker.net/) provided by [Learning Locker](http://learninglocker.net/).
 If you're utilising the demo LRS, you can login to the website with the email “demouser@learninglocker.net” and the password “demouser”.
 Once logged in, you can view statements on the ["Statements" page for the "Demo" LRS](http://demo.learninglocker.net/lrs/554a45e98fbdd7cd406c171e/statements).*

+*The settings you configured in steps 8, 9, and 10 can be changed by navigating to "http://www.example.com/admin/settings.php?section=logsettingxapi" (replacing “www.example.com” with your own domain).*